Downtown Historic Survey News

 Listing in the National Register of Historic Places is an honorific designation with economic benefits, such as tax credits.
 The National Register does not protect properties from demolition nor does it regulate changes made to a building.

 The City has been working toward listing in the National Register since 2017.
 At that time, the City of Iowa City hired AKAY Consulting to review the properties and history of Downtown Iowa City to determine if it was eligible for a listing in the National Register of Historic Places.
 The consultant met with several stakeholders and held several public meetings throughout the process.
 In October 2018, the consultant presented their findings and recommendations to the public and to the City Council.
 One recommendation included moving forward with listing in the National Register.
 With support from others in the community, including the Historic Preservation Commission and The Iowa City Downtown District, the City contracted with AKAY Consulting to prepare the nomination.

 The boundaries of the survey area are: Clinton Street on the west, Iowa Avenue on the north, Gilbert Street on the east and Burlington Street on the south.

 Since the project started in 2017, the City held two public meetings and the consultant also met individually with a variety of Downtown property owners and stakeholders.
 To conclude the project, the City hosted a final public meeting on Monday, Oct.
 22, 2018, in the Senate Chambers at the Old Capital, located on the University of Iowa Pentacrest.
 Those in attendance had an opportunity to hear from the consultant and learn more about the historic nature of Iowa City’s downtown.

-On October 23, the consultant presented the project at a City Council Work Session where Council directed the Historic Preservation Commission to provide recommendations on how to proceed with the results of the findings from the Downtown Survey project.
-The Historic Preservation Commission will likely discuss recommendations at their December 13 meeting.
+On October 23, 2018, the consultant presented the project at a City Council Work Session where Council directed the Historic Preservation Commission to provide recommendations on how to proceed with the results of the findings from the Downtown Survey project.